rust-lang/rfcs/text/3668-async-closures.md

 ```

 ### `async` bound modifier on `Fn()` trait bounds

+(**note**: See the [naming blocking concern](#what-do-we-call-the-trait), which reflects that this remains an open question.
+Repeating the blocking concern: within this RFC, we generally name the user-facing semantics of async trait bounds as `async Fn*`, and we use the name `AsyncFn*` for the internal details of the trait implementation for the purpose of demonstrating the lending behavior.)

 The `AsyncFn*` traits specified above are nameable via a new `async` bound modifier that is allowed on `Fn` trait bounds.
 That is, `async Fn*() -> T` desugars to `AsyncFn*() -> T` in bounds, where `Fn*` is one of the three flavors of existing function traits: `Fn`/`FnMut`/`FnOnce`.